10 – Molly’s Chambers

 The anger, frustration, and worry that someone in the protagonist’s situation might experience is reflected in the sudden surge of drums and frantic guitars that occur during the second half of the verses, with the drums, exploding in thunder-like claps, accurately reflecting the drama of the situation.

 The song could be criticized for being more interested in building a narrative rather than being musically compelling – the chorus, in particular, is nothing to write home about – but it could also be argued that the low-key, Springsteen-esque atmosphere makes the song far more interesting than every other basic rock banger out there.
 This was a brave and unusual way to start an album and Kings of Leon should be applauded for trying something a bit different.

 # 6 – Closer

 The opening track of Only By the Night is an intensely atmospheric and creepy song, which, appropriately, is about a lovesick vampire.
-At the heart of this downtempo, minimalist track is an impressively alien three note bass riff, which sounds like nothing the band have ever produced.
-The bleak and ominous soundscape, complimented by some ghoulishly grinding background guitars is some of the most avant-garde work that Kings of Leon have ever created, and it set the bar impossibly high for the rest of the album.
+At the heart of this downtempo, minimalist track is an impressively alien three-note bass riff, which sounds like nothing the band has ever produced.
+The bleak and ominous soundscape, complemented by some ghoulishly grinding background guitars is some of the most avant-garde work that Kings of Leon has ever created, and it set the bar impossibly high for the rest of the album.

-Closer is one of the bands few genuinely odd songs, playing into a darker image of the South not usually touched on by traditional Southern rock.
-There’s something truly chilling about this track, with its sinister lyrics and dark instrumental working together to create a forbidding and doom-laden ambiance which is hard to forget.
+Closer is one of the band’s few genuinely odd songs, playing into a darker image of the South not usually touched on by traditional Southern rock.
+There’s something truly chilling about this track, with its sinister lyrics and dark instrumental working together to create a forbidding and doom-laden ambiance that is hard to forget.